Traditional Handicrafts in Chinese Art

 Lacquer Cup (403 BC — 221 BC) — Shanghai Museum (Photo by Dongmaiying)

-Jade is a special representative in Chinese culture.
+Jade is a special representative of Chinese culture.

 Since jade was found in around 8000 years ago, it has been used as the most valuable article in worship and ritual ceremonies.